Thursday of Week 24 of Ordinary Time – First Reading

 The word “Exaltation” in the name of today’s feast means a ‘lifting up’, and in the Gospel of John, Jesus says that he, being “lifted up” will draw all peoples to himself.
 This ‘lifting up’ refers not only to Jesus’ being physically raised on the Cross.
 In John’s presentation of the Paschal Mystery, Jesus dies on the Cross, passes to new life (Resurrection), returns to the Father (Ascension), and breathes forth the Spirit (Pentecost).
 Jesus is totally ‘exalted’ on the Cross.

-The alternative First Reading is from the Letter of Paul to the Philippians.
-It contains the famous kenosis hymn about Jesus.
+The Second Reading is from the Letter of Paul to the Philippians and contains the famous kenosis hymn about Jesus.
 Kenosis means an ‘emptying’.
 Jesus was the Incarnate Son of God and shared the divinity with his Father and the Spirit on an equal level.
 Yet, in order to bring us salvation and life without end, Jesus:

 …emptied himself,